-Please read these items carefully as they detail the conditions you must meet and maintain in order to be eligible for Federal, State, Institutional and other types of financial aid.
+Please read these items carefully as they detail the conditions student must meet and maintain to be eligible for Federal, State, Institutional and other types of financial aid.

-Initial awards are estimated based on halftime enrollment (6 credit hours), or actual enrollment if you have registered for classes
+- Initial awards are estimated based on halftime enrollment (6 credit hours) for students not yet registered.

-Disbursement of funds will not be made until you are attending a minimum of 6 credit hours.
+- Disbursement of aid will be made when the minimum of 6 credit hours is reached.

-Example: if you are enrolled in only 3 credits in the first sessions (A, B, or F Sessions) and 3 or more credits in Session C, your aid will not be disbursed until Session C.
+- Example: if student is enrolled in 3 credits in the first sessions (A/C/F Sessions) and 3 or more credits in the second session (B Session), aid will disburse in B Session once 6 credit hours is reached.

-If you reduce your enrollment or withdraw after financial aid disburses, you may be required to repay some or all of your financial aid.
+- If student reduces enrollment or withdraws after financial aid disburses, student may be required to repay some or all financial aid.

 Federal Pell Grant

-- Pell Grant amounts will be prorated based on session and the number of credits that you are enrolled in
+- Pell Grant amounts will be prorated based on session and the number of credits student is enrolled in

 - 6-8 hours = 50% of a full-time Pell award